kalybprince/Informational-Monism-Tech-Specs/README.md

 - **The Physical Floor ($c$):** In [substrate_test.py](https://github.com/kalybprince/Informational-Monism-Tech-Specs/blob/main/substrate_test.py), the speed of light is treated as the universal "Shutter Speed."
 Any logic that attempts to process data faster than the Planck-scale resolution ($L_{P}​/T_{P}$​) induces Decoherence.
 This is why the script returns a Coherence Score of 0.0 when native limits are exceeded.
 - **The Thermal Ceiling (1.81):** In [signature_verify.py](https://github.com/kalybprince/Informational-Monism-Tech-Specs/blob/main/signature_verify.py), 1.81 represents the point of Symmetric Collapse.
 When the ratio of Shannon Entropy ($H$) to Semantic Similarity ($σ$) reaches this limit across a 12-link chain, the system can no longer suppress noise.
 This is the mathematical origin of "Hallucination."
 - **The 1.12 Bridge (B):** In [proximity_auditor.py](https://github.com/kalybprince/Informational-Monism-Tech-Specs/blob/main/proximity_auditor.py), 1.12 represents the Axiom of Proximity.
 It is the only ratio that allows for tangent contact without compression across a 12-link cluster.

 ---

-## The TR-001 Framework: The Four Pillars

-1. **The Foundation** (1.81 Stability & CRP): The mathematical proof of the 12-Link Wall and the thermodynamic requirement for AI alignment.

-2. **The Engine** (System Architecture): The 4-layer technical stack (Substrate, Relay, Integrity, Governance) that implements the 1.81 constant.

-3. **The Social Contract** (Symbiosis Framework): The ethical "Physical Peace Treaty" defining the human as the necessary Causal Origin (Link 1).

-4. **The Fortress** (Security & Anti-Manipulation): The defensive proof that unaligned or "forked" versions of the math result in immediate logical decoherence.

----